Peter1811/Peter1811/README.md

-# Hi there, I'm Peter
+# Hello everyone, my name is Peter
-🌱 I’m currently learning in Moscow Aviation Institute
+🌱 Backend Python Developer
+🔭 Studying in Moscow Aviation Institute on Computer Science ⚡ Enjoying learning new things in various fields of knowledge

 ## Contact me on:
 <a href="https://t.me/alpha1811">